animehunter123/copypasta2/README.md

 # Todo

-* BUG: Need to load monaco via ./public for offline homelab
+* BUG: Need to load monaco via ./public for offline homelab // the monaco initialization: error is happening, failed to load resource net: err_name_not_resolved in loader.js:1

 * VF: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
 * FR: Add authentication/login to this (Meh, Got Lazy and left this for the end.)